PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 ### Upgrading from 9.x.x

-10.0.0 removes some legacy Helm annotations we don't need anymore (see [#179](https://github.com/PostHog/charts-clickhouse/pull/179) for more info).
+10.0.0 removes some legacy Helm annotations we don't need anymore (see [#179](https://github.com/PostHog/charts-clickhouse/pull/179) for more info) and also introduces the requirement of using PostHog version >= 1.XX.X (TODO).

 In order to upgrade you'll need to run the following script first: